KatriinaPar/dcpp2025/Essays/essay.md

 # Conclusion

 Framing online safety as a digital commons positions it as a shared responsibility.
-The gpt-oss-safeguard model contributes to this vision by lowering barriers to entry and enabling flecible, policy-driven moderation for smaller developers and organizations.
+The gpt-oss-safeguard model contributes to this vision by lowering barriers to entry and enabling flexible, policy-driven moderation for smaller developers and organizations.

 There are still structural tensions from the model being released by a big tech company and how this effects it being supported as a commons.
 It's also less suitable for larger organizations at the moment.